Dallas Heel Spur Treatment

 Chronic and intermittent pain result from damage to the tissue surrounding the heel spur, rather than the heel spur itself.
 This pain comes with inflammation at the site, and is more common during certain activities, such as jogging, running, or even walking.

 Imagine that you have a small thumbtack or knife sticking into the bottom of your foot right after you get up in the morning.
 This is how many people describe their pain from heel spurs.
-This initially sharp pain dulls into more of an ache as the day progresses, but becomes sharp again after long periods of sitting or lying down.
+This initially sharp morning heel pain dulls into more of an ache as the day progresses, but becomes sharp again after long periods of sitting or lying down.

 What Causes a Heel Spur?